-The WMB-106F system uses a compact transducer intended to be mounted inside the hull through a suitable opening to allow the bottom face of the transducer to be in contact with the sea water.
+The WMB-80F system uses a compact transducer intended to be mounted inside the hull through a suitable opening to allow the bottom face of the transducer to be in contact with the sea water.

-Type WMB-160F-CT
+Type WMB-80F-SCT

-The compact transducer is a rectangular-shaped, low-profile transducer for through-hull mounting, encased in a sealed sea chest made to suit the vessel's hull deadrise angle.
+The transducer is a rectangular-shaped, low-profile transducer for through-hull mounting, encased in a sealed sea chest made to suit the vessel's hull deadrise angle.
 The compact transducer is best suited to steel and aluminium hulls.

 A sea chest for housing and sealing the transducer should be designed and constructed by a reputable shipyard to suit the size and contours of the hull of each individual vessel.
 This must be sized and constructed accurately.
+See page 64 for a suggested sea chest design for use where the transducer cannot be fittied inside the vessel's hull.